Creative Practice: Observation, Imagination and Representation

 Practical classes and creative writing workshops are sessions in which you will learn particular skills or techniques.
 It will be in these sessions that you will have the chance to work on your creative writing projects.

 As part of your creative writing modules, you’ll be assessed through portfolios and other creative assignments.
-For the English elements of the course, you’ll be asked to complete exams and coursework such as essays and presentations.
-Most modules incorporate some form of benchmark assessment in order to allow you to identify your strengths and weaknesses prior to undertaking your final exam or essay.
+For the English elements of the course, you’ll be asked to complete coursework such as essays and presentations.
+Most modules incorporate some form of benchmark assessment in order to allow you to identify your strengths and weaknesses prior to undertaking your final assessment.
+Some of the optional modules include exam as as assessment method.

 Exact proportions will vary according to your option module choices.
 Some modules are assessed entirely by coursework, others are a combination of coursework and exam.
 You may also choose to do a dissertation